LightChen233/OpenSLU/README.md

 <img src="./img/SCIR_logo.png" width="48%">
 </div>

+## 🔥News
+- \[04/30\] 🔥 We support a series of new SLU algorithms, including Co-guiding, MISCA, GIS-Co, DPF.

 ## <img src="https://cdn.jsdelivr.net/gh/LightChen233/blog-img/motivation.png" width="25" />  Motivation

 Spoken Language Understanding (SLU) is one of the core components of a task-oriented dialogue system, which aims to extract the semantic meaning of user queries (e.g., intents and slots).